Dhirendra Krishna Shastri: Superstition and witchcraft allegations

 Shastri came into focus when Indian rationalist Shyam Manav challenged him and questioned his spiritual powers.
 Manav also accused Shastri of promoting blind faith.
 When the controversy erupted in the media, Shastri invited Manav to his Divya Darbar and said, "I am just a servant at the feet of Bageshwar Balaji.
 I do as he inspires me".

 The All India Superstition Eradication Committee (Akhil Bhartiya Andhashraddha Nirmulan Samiti) made a complaint to the Nagpur Police about Shastri under the anti-superstition act.
 The committee's chairman, Shyam Manav, said that witchcraft is being promoted in the guise of 'Divya Darbar' and 'Preta Darbar', and that ordinary people are being frauded, cheated, and exploited by Dhirendra Shastri in the name of religion.
 The police investigated this and found no grounds for prosecution under the Anti-Superstition and Black Magic Act (2013).

 Many Hindu Religious leaders like Swami Ramdev, Rambhadracharya, Sadhvi Prachi, Pragya Thakur and Bharatiya Janata Party politician Giriraj Singh came to his support.
 He also got support from Akhil Bharatiya Akhara Parishad On 22 January 2023, several Hindu organizations called for a protest at Jantar Mantar in New Delhi in support of Bageshwar Dham Sarkar's Chief, Dhirendra Shastri.
 On 25 January 2023, the Nagpur Police gave a clean chit to Dhirendra Shastri against an allegation of promoting superstitious activities in his public programmes in Nagpur.
 Commissioner of Police Amitesh Kumar said that during an inquiry into the complaint and the examination of "evidence" submitted by complainant Shyam Manav, founder of 'Akhil Bharatiya Andhashraddha Nirmoolan Samiti', nothing was found that could attract action under the Maharashtra Anti-Superstition & Black Magic Act.

 Love Jihad in NCERT book

 Shastri claimed that a lesson titled "Chitthi Aayi Hai" in the NCERT Class 3 environmental studies textbook promotes Love Jihad.
 The chapter features a letter from a girl named Reena to her friend Ahmed.
 He questioned why the letter was addressed to a Muslim boy and suggested that such content harms Hindu sentiments and reflects an agenda to influence young minds.

+Remarks on Bengali food habits during Durga Puja

+On 13 September 2026, Shastri sparked political backlash in West Bengal after appealing to the public to refrain from eating non vegetarian food near pandals during Durga puja, referring to those who ignored the call as "pakhandi".
+His comments triggered protests across the state over cultural sentiments, leading to police complaints and the arrest of a local political leader who had burnt his photographs during demonstration.

+Views on religious events and festivals

+On September 18, 2026, Shastri supported calls by the Vishva Hindu Parishad (VHP) to restrict Muslims from participating in Garba and Dandiya events during Navratri.
+Moreover, the VHP argued that Navratri is a religious festival dedicated to worshipping Goddess Durga and should not be treated as a general cultural event.